-2.1.12 GM Crops Becoming Invasive
+2.1.14 GM Crops Becoming Invasive

 Concerns have been raised regarding the possibility of GM crops establishing themselves outside of farmland with the potential of becoming invasive.
 After decades of planting traditional maize, no instances of this have been recorded and it is highly unlikely that the GM cultivars will be any different.
-Neither maize nor cotton has any closely related species occurring naturally within Namibia, thus further decreasing the possibility of them establishing and becoming invasive.
+Maize has no close related species occurring naturally within Namibia, thus further decreasing the possibility of them establishing and becoming invasive.

-Desired Outcome: To prevent the unintended proliferation of GM maize or cotton outside dedicated crop fields.
+Desired Outcome: To prevent the unintended proliferation of GM maize outside dedicated crop fields.